 Being the frugal-minded soul which I know you are, I am sure you've heard this depression-era slogan before, “Use it up: wear it out: make it do: and do without.”
 Well, I found that version rather boring, so I've reworded it to rhyme–Make it do; do without; use it up; and wear it out because “making it do” is where this slogan should begin, especially in our over-consumptive 2017 era.
-For the first part of this four-part series over the next few months, we will look at each segment carefully.
+For the first part of this four-part series over the next few months, we will carefully examine each segment.
 And if you want to get really rich, apply every one; and green will grow in your wallet!!!

 ”The Make It Do Budget”